pimlie/node-memwatcher/README.md

 How often we print a header with column names when `graph: false, verbose: true`

-#### `gcAfterEvery` _number_ (0)

-If set to a number larger then 0, we will force the gc to run after this number of requests.
-E.g. when set to 1 the gc runs after every request

-> :fire: This only works when you have either installed the peerDependency or are running node with `--expose_gc`

 #### `gcOnInterrupt` _boolean_ (true)

 If true then the gc is run when a user signal is sent to the running process